 We’ll start our list with the most popular cays and islets with easy access.
 There are various tour operators that offer excursions to these offshore treasures.
-Some of them you can rent a small boat or kayak and discover on your own.
+On some of the destinations, there are businesses offering boat and kayak rentals so you can go and explore the cays and islets on your own.

 Cays off the East Coast of Puerto Rico

 Palominito is perhaps one of the most picture perfect cays on the Caribbean.
 So perfect it was used as a location on the final scene of Pirates of the Caribbean – On Stranger Tides.
 It’s here Jack Sparrow leaves Angelica.
 Need we say more?

 If you’re staying on the metro or east coast coast of the island, be sure to book a trip to Icacos Cay.
 These cays are surrounded by crystalline turquoise waters, perfect for a fun day of swimming and snorkeling.

 Cayo Luis Peña, is part of the Culebra Archipelago and Culebra National Wildlife Refuge.
 It is located off the west coast of the Culebra.
 With so many beaches in Culebra, few visitors make the trip to this wildlife refuge.
 You can access the island by water taxi or kayak.
 Once here, you can have a very quiet day swimming, snorkeling pristine coral reefs, hiking on trails and beach combing.
 More about Culebra

 Everywhere you go in Vieques is gorgeous, every beach and every cay.
 Cayo Afuera is one more place to add to your places to go while in Vieques.
 Rent a kayak and glide through crystal clear waters or book a tour with a guide to explore the coral reefs surrounding Cayo Afuera.